 Video and text by TIM FAULKNER/ecoRI News staff

-WARWICK, R.I. — Delays keep piling up for the fossil-fuel power plant proposed for Burrillville, as the Energy Facilities Siting Board (EFSB) has agreed to postpone the application process another 90 days.
+WARWICK, R.I. — Delays keep piling up for the fossil-fuel power plant proposed for Burrillville, as the Energy Facility Siting Board (EFSB) has agreed to postpone the application process another 90 days.

 The latest delay came after a four-hour hearing on Nov.
 27 to address four motions from opponents to amend or dismiss the $1 billion project.